island-lang/island-lang.github.io/README.md

 ## Class inheritance

-Like in OO languages, classes can inherit from at most one base class (single inheritance).
+Like in most OO languages, classes can inherit from at most one base class (single inheritance).
 Classes are nominal.

 ```
 class Animal
 	name: string = "Animal"
 	age: int = 0
 	maxHeight: int

 	new(maxHeight: int)
 		.maxHeight = maxHeight